msi-ris/Tutorials/illumina_qc.md

   levels of overrepresented sequences usually arise from adapter contamination and these levels should drop after adapters are removed from your data.

+### Running FastQC
+1. From the Tools Pane select the MSI header.
+2. Select the FastQC: Read QC tool.
+3. Alternatively, use the search bar at the top of the tool pane to find FastQC.
+4. Make sure that you are using FastQC:ReadQC (version 0.60).
+5. Select the file to analyze from the drop-down menu: RNA-Seq.fastq
+6. Rename the output file to something meaningful such as "Precleaning".
+7. Select Execute

+### Viewing and Understanding FastQC Results
+1. In the History Pane select the Eye Icon next to the name of the output from using the FastQC: ReadQC tool.
+This will allow you to view the results in the Center Pane.
+2. Scroll to the "Per base sequence quality".
+3. Note how the quality of the reads drops towards the 3’ ends of the reads
+4. The per tile sequence quality is all blue because the overall quality of the reads is good.
+5. Scroll to "Per sequence quality scores".
+6. The over all quality of the reads is high with a vast majority of the reads having quality scores over 30.
+7. Scroll to "Sequence duplication levels".
+8. Note the presence of a small number of highly duplicated reads.
+The duplicated sequences and counts can be found in the Overrepresented Sequences (J) table.
+9. The high count and percentage values for the top three sequences in the Overrepresented Sequences list represent adapter contamination in this dataset and need to be removed.
+10. Scroll down to "Kmer content"
+11. These very spiky regions of over represented Kmers are common and often are biological and not a data quality issue

 ## Part 3: Cleaning FASTQ Datasets
 ## Part 4: Evaluate Cleaned FASTQ Quality
 ## Part 5: Evaluating and Cleaning Paired-End Data